 P. ferricola was originally listed under the name Prostanthera sp.
 Murchison (G. Byrne 239).

-The subspecific epithet is derived from the Greek hesperos, meaning ‘of the west’, in reference to the western distribution of the new subspecies.
-G. azurea subsp. hesperia was described by Leigh Sage and David Albrecht in our journal Nuytsia, from which much of this text is transcribed.
+The specific epithet ferricola is derived from the Latin ferreum (iron) and -cola (dweller), in reference to this species growing in banded ironstone-derived soils.
+The plant was described by B.J.
+Conn and K.A Shepherd in our journal Nuytsia, from which much of this text is transcribed.